pimlicolabs/alto/.changeset/weak-frogs-attack.md

 "@pimlico/alto": patch
 ---

-Fixed bug that leads to infinite recursion
+Fixed bug in `gasPriceManager` that leads to infinite recursion when calling `getBaseFee`